 The principles of exam writing, common revision faults, memory block, and writing examination are aspects dealt with during the exam preparation workshop.

 (iv) Test Anxiety

 Most of us experience some level of tension before and during a test.
 A small amount of tension or stress is expected.
 Larger amounts of tension small amount of tension or stress is expected.
 Larger amounts of tension can interfere or even impair out capacity to think, plan or perform on tests.

 Concentration can be described as the ability to direct your thinking.
 The art or practice of concentration is to focus on the task at hand and eliminate distraction.

-Procastination is the avoidance of doing a task, which needs to be accomplishe.
+Procrastination is the avoidance of doing a task, which needs to be accomplished.
 This can lead to feelings of guilt, inadequacy, depression and self-doubt amongst students.
-Procastination has a high potential for painful consequences.
-It interferes with the academic and personal sucess of students.
+Procrastination has a high potential for painful consequences.
+It interferes with the academic and personal success of students.

 The Student Leadership Workshop focus on relevant aspects of student governance.
 The objective of the workshop is to provide student leaders with knowledge based leadership skills, formulation of the mission and vision and student leadership code of conduct.

 The First Fridays Leadership Society (FFLS) is a regular series of leadership development workshops, offered on the first Friday of each month at the NUST.
 This society is mentored by the Student Counsellor & HIV/AIDS Coordinator in cooperation with the Student Representative Council.
 These hands-on, interactive sessions are open to the whole student community and designed to build practical leadership skills, including public speaking, interpersonal communication and conflict resolution.